Literature: The Godless World Trilogy

 The Godless World

 is a fantasy trilogy written by Scottish author Brian Ruckley.
-It consists of three books: Winterbirth
+It consists of: Winterbirth

 and Fall of Thanes

 The titular world was abandoned by its gods long ago, after the Huanin (humans) and Kyrinin (elves, but notably different